insarlab/PyAPS/README.md

 ERA5 data set is redistributed over the Copernicus Climate Data Store (CDS).
 Registration is required for the data access and downloading.

 + [Create a new account](https://cds.climate.copernicus.eu/user/register) on the CDS website if you don't own a user account yet.
-+ Create local key file.
-Create a file named `.cdsapirc` in your home directory and add the following two lines:
++ Create the local file `$HOME/.cdsapirc` and add the following two lines:

 ```shell
 url: https://cds.climate.copernicus.eu/api/v2
 key: 12345:abcdefghij-134-abcdefgadf-82391b9d3f
 ```

 where 12345 is your personal user ID (UID), the part behind the colon is your personal API key.
 More details can be found [here](https://cds.climate.copernicus.eu/api-how-to).
+Alternatively, you could also edit the `model.cfg` file in the package directory, `site-packages/pyaps3` if installed via conda, and fill in the `[CDS]` section.

 + **Make sure** that you accept the data license in the Terms of use on ECMWF website.